thoha/FlorML/Example_Scripts/Flora_Malesiana_scripts/Flora_Malesiana_scripts_README.txt

 I. Introduction

-The FM_scripts.zip ZIP file contains the Perl scripts that were used to add mark-up to Flora Malesiana.
+The Flora_Malesiana_scripts.zip ZIP file contains the Perl scripts that were used to add mark-up to Flora Malesiana.
 These scripts were created while doing the actual production work for Flora Malesiana, and so evolved along the way.